krokyk/jwt-nodejs-express-tutorial/README.md

   ```bash
   node -p "require('crypto').randomBytes(64).toString('hex')" # -p prints out the evaluated input
   ```
-  Each time you run that a new random string is generated.XXX Create `ACCESS_TOKEN_SECRET` environment variable in the `.env` file with that value, e.g.:
+  Each time you run that, a new random string is generated.
+  Create `ACCESS_TOKEN_SECRET` environment variable in the `.env` file with that value, e.g.:
   ```properties
   ACCESS_TOKEN_SECRET=9fef66c25daba5b9a28a59f82e4bd799c83d891f4dae047c27c60796c0b5a9732cf66b87c21836f8df1ef8580de72b4c5d1197a6e811063d3b1ed03ed4fb8bb7
   ```
+  >**:exclamation: IMPORTANT:** Don't forget to restart the server so that the new environment variable is available to the server process.
+  >You can do so by typing `rs` in the terminal where `nodemon` is running, or simply by exiting and starting the server again.

 # 08 - Test the POST `/login` Endpoint